-Our patent attorneys are registered to practise before the Australian and New Zealand Patent Offices and they instruct patent attorneys registered before the Indonesian Patent Office on all aspects of Indonesian patent prosecution.
+Our patent attorneys are registered to practise before the Australian, New Zealand and Singapore Patent Offices and they instruct patent attorneys registered before the Indonesian Patent Office on all aspects of Indonesian patent prosecution.

 Indonesian national phase applications must be filed by 31 months from the earliest claimed priority date.
-Upon payment of a fee, an extension of time of 1 month can be obtained for entering the national phase.
+Upon payment of a fee, an extension time of 12 months can be obtained for entering the national phase.
 View the filing requirements for an Indonesian National phase application.

 Indonesia is a Convention country, meaning that an Indonesian application can be validly filed within 12 months from filing a priority application according to the Paris Convention for Protection of Industrial Property.
 View the filing requirements for an Indonesian Convention application.